 The sanitary sewer system is a series of pipes and pumping stations that take wastewater from homes and businesses and deliver it to the Madison Metropolitan Sewage District for treatment of the wastewater.
-The Sanitary Sewer Utility directs the planning, design, construction and repair of public sanitary sewer facilities among the following:

 - Reviews all individual lot improvements for City’s sanitary sewer capacity impacts

 - Replaces sewer facilities to handle the development with street reconstructions

 - Designs sewer size and lay out sewer mains for new subdivision development